decred/vspd/docs/api.md

 **Registering a ticket is a two step process.
 The VSP will not add a ticket to its voting wallets unless both of these calls have succeeded.**

+#### Step One

 Request fee amount and address for a ticket.
 The fee amount is only valid until the expiration time has passed.
+The fee amount is an absolute value measured in DCR.

 - `POST /feeaddress`